iusrepo/ius.io/docs/FAQs.md

 how can we make sure that our packages will work on both Red Hat and CentOS during the gap between Red Hat and CentOS point releases (that requires updates to our packages)?
 The answer we came up with to have separate repositories.

-Q: Which repositories should I use for Scientific Linux, Oracle Linux or other distribution based on Red Hat?

-A: We would recommend using our Red Hat repositories for these OSes since they are based on RHEL and not CentOS.

-Q: Why are mysqlclient15 and mysqlclient16 such an old version?

-A: Our mysqlclient15 and mysqlclient16 package provide the stock version of libmysqlclient, so stock package can interact with our msyql-server packages.

-Q: Can IUS be used with DNF?

-A: EPEL does contain DNF packages for EL 7, and can be used with IUS repositories.

-Q: What happened to LaunchPad?

-A: When the IUS project first started, LaunchPad was the best location for version control, bugs and mailing lists.
-Unfortnatly, LaunchPad is starting to show its age and thus we switched to GitHub for version control and bugs/issues.

-Q: What is the relationship between Rackspace and IUS?

-A: It is similar to the relationship between Red Hat® and EPEL.

-* $COMPANY sponsors $PROJECT via engineer man-hours, servers, and bandwidth.
-* The escalation path for $PROJECT packages is with $PROJECT, not with
-* $COMPANY.
-No $COMPANY service level agreements apply to packages from
-* $PROJECT.

-Q: How can I be notified when an IUS package I am using reaches EOL (end of life) status?

-A: We post to our [public mailing list][10] when a package has reached EOL status.

 [1]: History.md
 [2]: Philosophy.md#Naming-Convention